top of page

 Structural racism and discrimination in all areas of society lead to poor health outcomes even before people interact with the healthcare system.
 These systems of oppression have roots in the colonial origins of medical and global health research and practice.
 Similarly, leadership and funding are yet to reflect minoritised voices globally.

-We invite you to use Race & Health as a space for collaboration and a platform for sharing experiences for members of the global community on issues of racism and xenophobia in health.
+We invite you to contact us and use Race & Health as a space for collaboration and a platform for sharing experiences for members of the global community on issues of racism and xenophobia in health.

 Our Work